Tachyon: Reinterpretation principle

 The reinterpretation principle asserts that a tachyon sent back in time can always be reinterpreted as a tachyon traveling forward in time, because observers cannot distinguish between the emission and absorption of tachyons.
 The attempt to detect a tachyon from the future (and violate causality) would actually create the same tachyon and send it forward in time (which is causal).

-However, this principle is not widely accepted as resolving the paradoxes.
+However, this principle is not universally accepted as resolving the paradoxes.
 Instead, what would be required to avoid paradoxes is that, unlike any known particle, tachyons do not interact in any way and can never be detected or observed, because otherwise a tachyon beam could be modulated and used to create an anti-telephone or a "logically pernicious self-inhibitor".
-All forms of energy are positted to interact at least gravitationally, and many authors state that superluminal propagation in Lorentz invariant theories always leads to causal paradoxes.

 Fundamental models

 In modern physics, all fundamental particles are regarded as excitations of quantum fields.
 There are several distinct ways in which tachyonic particles could be embedded into a field theory.